kaiiiz/obsidian-raindrop-highlights-plugin/README.md

 Obsidian Raindrop Highlights (Community Plugin) is an unofficial plugin to synchronize Raindrop.io web article highlights/annotations into your Obsidian Vault.

-Although there is already a similar project called [Obsidian Raindrop Plugin](https://github.com/mtopping/obsidian-raindrop), it doesn't support pulling highlights/annotations from Raindrop yet, so I decided to develop my own version...
+Although there exists a similar project called [Obsidian Raindrop Plugin](https://github.com/mtopping/obsidian-raindrop), it hasn't supported pulling highlights/annotations from Raindrop yet, so I decided to develop my own version...

 ## Features